The University offers a bachelor of arts (B.A.) and a bachelor of science (B.S.) in social studies

 education for students who wish to obtain licensure to teach in middle school, junior high, or high school.

-Students may choose to concentrate in any three (or more) of the following teaching areas:
+Students may choose to concentrate in any two (or more) of the following teaching areas:

 Students gain teaching skills through classroom and multiple field experiences in the Bayh College of